ludivitto/csfd-chatgpt/README.md

 This repository contains a GitHub Actions workflow that automatically scrapes all my movie and TV show ratings from [ČSFD](https://www.csfd.cz/) and saves them into a CSV file.

-The scraper also enriches the dataset with **IMDb links** and **original titles** with advanced optimizations for performance and reliability.
+The scraper also enriches the dataset with **IMDb links** and **original titles** using **intelligent automatic search** when direct links aren't available, plus advanced optimizations for performance and reliability.

 ## ❓ Why
 The purpose of this project is to **feed ChatGPT with my ratings** so I can simply ask questions like: